chrisxfire/chrisxfire.github.io/content/notes/asp.net/fundamentals/environments.md

           }
 ```

-# Set Environment with Environment Variables
+# set environment with environment variables
 For the current session:
 ```powershell
 $Env:ASPNETCORE_ENVIRONMENT = "Staging"